amuhirwa/Deep-Q-Learning---Breakout/README.md

 ```

 The script will:
+1. Import the environment setup from `environment.py`
-1. Set up the Breakout environment
+2. Set up the Breakout environment using `setup_environment()`
-2. Create DQN agents with both MLP and CNN policies
+3. Create DQN agents with both MLP and CNN policies
-3. Display policy recommendations for the environment
+4. Display policy recommendations for the environment

+### Code Organization

+The modular structure allows for easy modification and extension:
+- To change environment settings, modify `environment.py`
+- To modify agent hyperparameters or add new policies, edit `train.py`
+- The separation of concerns makes the codebase more maintainable and testable

 ## Dependencies